poroping/terraform-provider-fortios/docs/resources/firewall_decryptedtrafficmirror.md

 * `name` - Name.
 * `traffic_source` - Source of decrypted traffic to be mirrored.
 Valid values: `client` `server` `both` .
 * `traffic_type` - Types of decrypted traffic to be mirrored.
 Valid values: `ssl` `ssh` .
-* `interface` - Decrypted traffic mirror interface The structure of `interface` block is documented below.
+* `interface` - Decrypted traffic mirror interface.
+The structure of `interface` block is documented below.

 The `interface` block contains: